poviolabs/PovioKit/PovioKit/Classes/Utilities/AttributedStringBuilder/README.md

 ## Advance usage

-A common problem we are usually solving with `NSAttributedString` is we want to change attributes of only specific substring of the text we are dealing with.
+A common problem we can face is when we want to change attributes of only a specific substring of the text we are dealing with.
 Lets say we want to change the color of the word "custom" to blue with bigger font.

 Without using `AttributedStringBuilder` this would look something like: